zenstruck/filesystem/README.md

 #### `RouteFileUrlFeature`

 A Symfony-specific `FileUrl` [feature](#features) is available to create `File::url()`'s using a route.
-This can be useful for serving private files via a signed url.
+This can be useful for serving private files via a signed/expiring url.

+> **Note**: to create expiring urls, [zenstruck/signed-url-bundle](https://github.com/zenstruck/signed-url-bundle)
+> is required (`composer require zenstruck/signed-url-bundle`).

 First, create a controller to serve your private files: